-Assessment and Placement of New Students
+Placement of New Students

-All new, full-time degree-seeking students will be required to complete assessment testing during orientation week or early in the semester in order to determine placement into appropriate courses.
-Assessment tests will include reading, writing and math skills, and understanding of the Catholic faith.
-Students who have successfully completed a previous college-level math course will be exempt from the math placement test.
-Students may be admitted to either the undergraduate program or the Intensive English Language Institute (IELI) if they require further ESL language support.
+All new, full-time degree-seeking students will be required to complete testing during orientation week or early in the semester in order to determine placement into appropriate courses.
+Students may enroll in either the undergraduate program or the Intensive English Language Institute (IELI) if they require further ESL language support.

-Students required to take an English language proficiency test may do so during the application process or at any time prior to admission.
-If a student performs well on such pre-admission language testing and results indicate that he/she is not in need of ESL, the student may be exempt from further testing during orientation week.
-However, English language proficiency testing will be required of students during orientation week when pre-admission English language testing indicates a need for ESL.
+Students required to take an English language proficiency test may do so during the application process or at any time prior to enrollment.
+If a student performs well on such pre-enrollment language testing and results indicate that he/she is not in need of ESL, the student may be exempt from further testing during orientation week.
+However, English language proficiency testing will be required of students during orientation week when pre-enrollment English language testing indicates a need for ESL.